dploeger/jekyll-revealjs/README.md

 Clean the Example presentation:

-    git rm _posts/*
+    git rm _slides/*
-    mkdir _posts
+    mkdir _slides

-After that, add your slides into the `_posts` subdirectory in clean Markdown syntax and you're ready to build your presentation with Jekyll:
+After that, add your slides into the `_slides` subdirectory in clean Markdown syntax (but with a `.html` extension) and you're ready to build your presentation with Jekyll:

     jekyll build